Minimal depth $K$-types for wild double covers and Shimura correspondences: Double covers

 \section{Double covers}

 It is known that the Chevalley group $G$ has a unique nontrivial topological $\mu_2$-extension $\Gt$, which fits into an exact sequence

 In this section, we will establish various important properties of this $\mu_2$-extension $\Gt$.
 Although we assume that everything in this section is essentially known to experts, we will give a self-contained exposition and fix our notation.
 Also from this section on, we assume that $G$ is the almost simple simply-connected Chevalley group associated with a simply-laced root system $\Phi$, unless otherwise stated.
-Also we exclude $G=\SL_2$.
+Also we exclude the groups of type $A_1$ and $D_2$.
 Hence $G$ is a Chevalley group of type $A_r (r\geq 2)$, $D_r (r\geq 3)$, $E_6, E_7$ or $E_8$.